rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 ## 3. Mocking the Raise DSL

-When we're dealing with unit tests, and we depend on a component that is outside our unit under test, we have at least two choices: Fake objects and mocks.
-But, before going deep into the topic, let's prepare the playground.
+When dealing with unit tests and depending on a component outside our unit under test, we have at least two choices: fake objects and mocks.
+But before going deep into the topic, let's prepare the playground.

-Let's say that we have the constraint that we can't have more than one portfolio per user.
+Let's say we can only have one portfolio per user.
 So, we need to check if the user already has a portfolio before creating a new one.
-If we want to use a hexagonal architecture pattern, the use should retrieve the information through an interface we call _a port_.
-To keep it simple, a port is a way for our business logic (or application) to be driven by or to drive external system, without depending directly from them.
+If we want to use a hexagonal architecture pattern, the use case should retrieve the information through an interface we call _a port_.
+A port is a way for our business logic (or application) to be driven by or to drive external systems without depending directly on them.
 Okay, too much theory for today.
 Let's jump into the code.

 First, we now have a way for our use case to fail: A portfolio for a user may already exist.
 So, we need to add a new error: